dstark5/Openlib/README.md

 [<img src="screenshots/Screenshot_8.png" width=160>](screenshots/Screenshot_8.png)

 ## Description
-##### Openlib Is An Open Source App To Download And Read Books From Shadow Library ([Anna’s Archive](https://annas-archive.org/)) .
+##### Openlib Is An Open Source App To Download And Read Books From Shadow Library ([Anna’s Archive](https://annas-archive.org/)).
 The App Has Built In Reader to Read Books.

-##### As [Anna’s Archive](https://annas-archive.org/) Doesn't Have An API.The App Works By Sending Request To Anna’s Archive And Parses The Response To objects.The App Extracts The Mirrors From Response And Downloads The Book.
+##### As [Anna’s Archive](https://annas-archive.org/) Doesn't Have An API.
+The App Works By Sending Request To Anna’s Archive And Parses The Response To objects.
+The App Extracts The Mirrors From Response And Downloads The Book.

 ## Features
 - Trending Books